lewistrotter/ssrf/README.md

 [![License](https://img.shields.io/pypi/l/ssrf.svg)](LICENSE)

-SSRF (Spatial-Spectral Random Forest) is a simple but effective method for gap-filling thick cloud pixels in satellite (e.g., Landsat, Sentinel-2) image pixels.
-The package implments SSRF based on Wang et al. (2022) but with XGBoost, numba and dask for improved speed and scalability.
+SSRF (Spatial-Spectral Random Forest) is a simple but effective method for gap-filling thick cloud pixels in satellite (e.g., Landsat, Sentinel-2) imagery.
+This package implements SSRF based on Wang et al. (2022) but integrates XGBoost, numba and dask for improved speed and scalability.

 ---